wp-plugins/all-in-one-event-calendar/readme.txt

 * Filter by post ids (separate ids by comma): **[ai1ec post_id="1, 2"]**

 == Changelog ==
+= Version 1.10.4 =
+* Loads css/js/view files directly from our plugin theme folder to fix problems in 3.7 upgrade procedure that deletes one of our files.

 = Version 1.10.3 =
 * Removed GPL license incompatible library